Halifax Lifetime ISA

 How do I withdraw from a Lifetime ISA?

-You usually fill in a withdrawal form to provide information about your withdrawal and provide the details of your conveyancer
+You usually fill in a withdrawal form to provide information about your withdrawal and the details of your conveyancer.

-Your Lifetime ISA provider will then contact your conveyancer to get more information on your house purchase
+Your Lifetime ISA provider will contact your conveyancer to get more information on your house purchase.

 How do I open a Lifetime ISA?

-The easiest way to open a Lifetime ISA is online, and you can open your account by making a debit card contribution or setting up a Direct Debit.
+The easiest way to open a Lifetime ISA is online.
+You can open your account by making a debit card contribution or setting up a Direct Debit.

 What is the annual Lifetime ISA allowance?

-Can I have a Lifetime ISA and a standard ISA at the same time?
+Can I have a Lifetime ISA and a standard ISA simultaneously?

 Can I contribute to a LISA if I have already used my £20,000 ISA allowance?